deekovski/cm_spring_dojo/README.md

 1. Implement ApplicationContextAware in your test to Debug the application-context
 2. There is no bean named "fooService" or has the type `cm.ps.springdojo.service.FooService`
 3. create new bean in `applicationContext.xml`
+4. Try out the factory-method approach for the bean